infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 ```

 Now the theme value is being updated when the user switches their selection.
 It is also persisted to the MST store, so we can initialize the proper value when the app is restarted.

+🏃**Try it.** Navigate to the profile tab and toggle your dark mode selection.
+Refresh the app and see that it sticks!

+Notice, nothing magically changes, we'll implement that magic next! :magic_wand:

 #### Update the component library